What Is Business Process Mapping?

 Smartsheet is a work management and automation platform that enables enterprises and teams to work better.
 Once you’ve identified the new processes, use Smartsheet as a repository to document and manage the updated workflows.
 Attach files and working process modeling documentation and add comments and status details to keep all important information in one central location.
 Use the multiple views – Gantt, Calendar, Card, and Grid– to enable your teams to work the way they want to.

-With Smartsheet Sights, users can pull data from multiple sources to provide a high-level view of work as it’s getting done.
+With Smartsheet Dashboards, users can pull data from multiple sources to provide a high-level view of work as it’s getting done.
 Executives and clients can track key metrics and status, without needing to access underlying process sheets.
 Include links to source information so that users can take a deep dive into the details, if desired.
 Sights are updated in real time and are easy to build, with a countless number of customizable widgets, making it simple to create a highly visual dashboard that amplifies and exposes data, progress, milestones, and goals met.
 You will quickly see how well your business processes are performing with a Sights dashboard.